GabrielMorais2/challenge-III-compass/README.md

 ### ms-cars

-- GET /v1/cars/{id} - Recupere informações sobre um carro específico pelo seu ID.
+- GET /v1/cars/{id} - Retrieve information about a specific car by its ID.
-- GET /v1/cars - Obtenha uma lista de todos os carros disponíveis.
+- GET /v1/cars - Get a list of all available cars.
-- GET /v1/cars/limit - Recuperar uma lista de carros selecionados aleatoriamente, especificando opcionalmente um limite.
-(O valor default é 10)
+- GET /v1/cars/limit - Retrieve a list of randomly selected cars, optionally specifying a limit.
+(Default value is 10)
-- POST /v1/cars - Crie um novo carro com base nos dados fornecidos no corpo da solicitação.
+- POST /v1/cars - Create a new car based on the data provided in the request body.
-- PUT /v1/cars/{id} - Atualize os detalhes de um carro específico pelo seu ID.
+- PUT /v1/cars/{id} - Update the details of a specific car by its ID.
-- DELETE /v1/cars/{id} - Exclua um carro específico pelo seu ID.
+- DELETE /v1/cars/{id} - Delete a specific car by its ID.

 ### ms-races

 Races

-- POST /v1/races/run - Inicie uma nova corrida passando o ID da corrida na URL.
-A corrida será realizada automaticamente e seu resultado será mostrado na resposta da requisição.
-(Após realizado a corrida, o resultado é enviado para uma fila Rabbit MQ para o MS-history consumir.)
+- POST /v1/races/run - Start a new race by passing the race ID in the URL.
+The race will be conducted automatically, and its result will be shown in the response to the request.
+(After the race is conducted, the result is sent to a Rabbit MQ queue for MS-History consumption.)
-- POST /v1/races/create - Crie uma nova corrida com os dados fornecidos na solicitação de corrida.
+- POST /v1/races/create - Create a new race with the data provided in the race request.
-- GET /v1/races/ -  Obtenha uma lista de todos as corridas realizadas (Seja finalizar ou criada)
+- GET /v1/races/ - Get a list of all races conducted (whether finished or created).
-- GET /v1/races/{id} - Recupere informações sobre uma corrida específica pelo seu ID.
+- GET /v1/races/{id} - Retrieve information about a specific race by its ID.

 Track

-- POST /v1/tracks - Crie uma nova pista com base nos dados fornecidos no corpo da solicitação.
+- POST /v1/tracks - Create a new track based on the data provided in the request body.
-- GET /v1/tracks{id} - Recupere informações sobre uma pista específica pelo seu ID.
+- GET /v1/tracks{id} - Retrieve information about a specific track by its ID.
-- GET /v1/tracks - Obtenha uma lista de todos as pistas cadastradas.
+- GET /v1/tracks - Get a list of all registered tracks.

 ### ms-history

-- GET /v1/history/races/{id} - Recupere dados de uma corrida ja realizada especificando o seu ID.
+- GET /v1/history/races/{id} - Retrieve data from a previously conducted race by specifying its ID.
-- GET /v1/history/races - Obtenha uma lista de todos os dados históricos de corrida realizadas.
+- GET /v1/history/races - Get a list of all historical data of conducted races.

 ### ms-users

-- POST /v1/users/register - Registre um usuario passando as informações solicitadas.
+- POST /v1/users/register - Register a user by providing the requested information.
-- POST /v1/users/login - Realize o login de um usuário.
+- POST /v1/users/login - Login to the API

-## Segurança e Qualidade
+## Security and Quality

-### Testes contam com cobertura de 63%
+### Tests have a coverage of 75%

 ![image](https://github.com/GabrielMorais2/challenge-III-compass/assets/68476116/8139e9ff-42b4-4d1b-80e0-e07b0f5d6bfc)

-### Segurança
+### Security

-- Na segurança, foi utilizado o JWT token configurado no API Gateway.
-O Usuario realiza o registro do cadastro e login, e após ter o token, pode enviar as requições para o restante dos microservices.
+- In terms of security, the JWT token was used and configured in the API Gateway.
+The user registers for an account and logs in, and after obtaining the token, they can send requests to the rest of the microservices.

-### Estrutura de codigo
+### Code Structure

-#### estrutura da branch
+#### Branch Structure

-- No início do projeto foram utilizadas as branches fixas "main" e "dev", seguindo o padrão para novas features [microservice]/[feature]-[o que será feito]
+- At the beginning of the project, fixed branches "main" and "dev" were used, following the pattern for new features [microservice]/[feature]-[what will be done]

-- Exemplo: ms-cars/feature-
+- Example: ms-cars/feature-create-car-endpoint

-#### estrutura do commit
+#### Commit Structure

-- A estrutura de commits, segue o seguinte padrão: prefixo(microsserviço): O que foi feito no commit.
+- The commit structure follows the following pattern: prefix(microservice): What was done in the commit.

-- Exemplo: feat(ms-cars)- criado o end point POST
+- Example: feat(ms-cars): Created the POST endpoint for creating cars

-## Funcionalidades que não foram criadas, mas que seria bom implementar posteriormente:
+## Features not implemented but would be good to implement in the future:

-- Implementar Circuit Breaker utilizando o Resilience4j.
+- Implement Circuit Breaker using Resilience4j.
-- Implementar Paginação e Cache
+- Implement Pagination and Caching.
-- Implementação de HATEOAS.
+- Implement HATEOAS.